 What Causes a Hiatal Hernia?

 Most of the time, the cause is not known.
-A person may be born with a larger hiatal opening.
+A person may be born with a larger hiatal opening or a short esophagus.
 Increased pressure in the abdomen such as from pregnancy, obesity, coughing, or straining during bowel movements may also play a role.

 Who Is at Risk for Hiatal Hernia?